Stef-aap/RFLink-ESP/README.md

 <img src="docs/RFLink_libs.png">

 V3.2
-- added Email on (re-)start (at the moment this only works for ESP32) by a call to Restart_Email also a restart email for the ESP8266 can be send
+- added Email on (re-)start (at the moment this only works for ESP32).
+Although by a call to Restart_Email (as shown in the main program) also a (re-)start email for the ESP8266 can be send
 - added warning MQTT message on (re-)start
 - added username/password to MQTTconnection (may be left empty)